 Since 2000 he has used 8P2K in major contests by obtaining written authorisation for its use.
 Since 2004, that callsign has been formally issued to him and can therefore be used at anytime.
 He however reserves it generally for use during contests.

-Dean's station is set up around Yaesu transceivers and includes 2 FT1000mpMK5's and a newer FT950 which provides back-up and six-meter coverage.
+Dean's station is set up around Yaesu transceivers and includes 2 FT950's equipped with AC0C roofing filters.
 Main Antennas include a Force 12 C3 modified for seperate feeds on 10, 15 and 20m as well as Innovantenna 10 and 6m LFA monobanders - a 3 element and a 2 element on 10m and a 6 element LFA-MAX on 6m.
 The low bands are a weakness but he uses 2 element arrays on 40m and 80m using Comtek PVS-2 controllers.
 A pair of top-loaded Butternut HF2V are used on 80m, while a pair of Force 12 Sigma 40XK's are used on 40m.
 A currently unused 4-square for 20m can be pressed into service to provide options on 20m if necessary.

 Station control is centred around MicroHam gear with a MK2R+ used for station computer control along with interfacing for all the modes.
 This unit provides the necessary headphone control, rtty FSK generation, CW keying and amplifier control.
 Station Masters from uHam are used to provide automatic antenna switching and in the future will be used for rotor control as well.